walmartlabs/easy-fix/README.md

 *  "dir": test data is written into this directory.
 This defaults to "test/data".
 *  "prefix": test data filenames are prefixed with this string.
 This defaults to the name of the target function.
 *  "mode": override the TEST_MODE environment variable.
 In the absence of the TEST_MODE and this option, the mode defaults to "replay".
-*  "callbackSwap": allow an alternate function to monkey-patch the target function callbacks.
-If the target function under test does not follow node convention of having a callback as it's last agument, you'll need to provide a custom function for this option.
+*  "callbackSwap": allow an alternate function to monkey-patch the target function callback.
+If the target function (under test) does not follow the nodejs convention of having a callback as it's last agument, you'll need to use this option to provide a custom function to swap the callbacks.
 *  "argumentSerializer":  allow an alternate serialization to JSON.stringify on the target function arguments.
-This is useful for deduplicating test data where you expect the arguments will be different for each call (perhaps with a timestamp or uuid) but do not require a unique response.
+Easy-fix will match responses to a hash of the serialized call arguments.
+This is useful for deduplicating test data where you expect the call arguments will be different for each call but do not require a unique response (perhaps for a timestamp or uuid).
+*  "responseSerializer":  allow an alternate serialization to JSON.stringify on the target function callback arguments.
+This may be useful, for example, in removing details from a long response, if the test requires only some of the unaffected details.
+Note that this argument applies to the callback arguments for Promise resolution/rejection as well as an asynchronous function callback.
+*  "returnValueSerializer":  allow an alternate serialization to JSON.stringify on the target function return value.
+This may be useful, for example, in removing details from a long return value, if the test requires only some of the unaffected details.